|Route:||Rio De Janeiro to Rio De Janeiro|

-Party all night to the fantastic sounds and sights of the Samba parade at Rio de Janeiro's Sambadrome
+Party all night to the fantastic and eclectic sounds and sights of the Samba parade at Rio de Janeiro's Sambadrome

 The day is free for you to recover from last night in the Sambadrome.
 A chance to hit the beach, explore the city, find a street party or simply have a lie in!